 As a researcher, I’m interested in writers and writing histories of the extracurriculum, specifically those amateur writers who have always made use of the tools and resources at hand to produce and circulate their own writing.
 For this reason, my dissertation examined shifts in DIY print culture since the popularization of the web and explained how these shifts affect the teaching of writing — both in the classroom and out.
 I used a range of affective and new materialist methods to explore this history, conceiving of both writing publics and individual authors as assemblages of becoming.
 The data for this project came from Broken Pencil magazine, where I am also a contributor.
 To find out what I’ve been up to, please visit my research page.

 As a teacher, I’m not only influenced by DIY culture, but my experiences leading and consulting in writing centers.
 I believe one-to-one models provide rich perspectives on the complex decision-making of authors as they attempt to participate in the meaning-making processes that are so often new to them.
-Please see my teaching page for more information on courses I’ve taught, and my service page to see the kinds of workshops and professional development I’ve designed as a writing center director.
+Please see my teaching page for more information on courses I’ve taught, and my community literacy to see the kinds of workshops I’ve designed in Syracuse as a graduate student there.

 In addition to my research and teaching, I enjoy biking, camping, cooking, and crate-digging.